jedpimentel/fcc-pomodoro-clock/README.txt

 Step 4.1 panic and remove a bunch of stuff because I actually have to do it now

 Also, since I'm already working on this, I might as well try the pomodoro technique myself.
 If I'm making it, I should be testing/using it myself.
-Maybe it'll help me feel less unproductive.
+Maybe it'll help me feel less unproductive... okay I tried it, it actually helps keep me from procrastinating.
+It felt almost like being in an actual office.

-I'm uploading to github right before "step 5", since I want to try to not use bootstrap, and the HTML part will take me some time. (plus, I kind of like the current state of the app)
+I didn't want to use Bootstrap, which is why I started with the text-based GUI, to then make an okay GUI.
+It might not have been a good idea, since a lot of my code became useless during the switch.

 To do:
-	Fix it so it works on non-chrome browsers;
-	a nice UI
+	progress bar
-	option to switch to another "alarm" wav, for the faint of heart option to save "settings" in local storage, between sessions not suck at HTML
+	option to switch to another "alarm" wav, for the faint of heart option to save "settings" in local storage, between sessions option to disable the clicks every second.... or maybe just decrease it's volume. not suck at HTML

 fcc username: jedpimentel